Combined family medicine/psychiatry curriculum

 MAP (Medicine and Psychiatry) and PCP (Primary Care Psychiatry) Case Conference

-All family medicine/psychiatry residents are required to attend these alternating bimonthly case conferences held in conjunction with the internal medicine/psychiatry program.
+All family and community medicine/psychiatry residents are required to attend these alternating bimonthly case conferences held in conjunction with the internal medicine/psychiatry program.
 The MAP case conference is a lecture series designed to improve diagnostic skills and treatment strategies relating to commonly encountered conditions like somatoform disorders, cognitive disorders, depression/anxiety, epilepsy, psychotic disorders, sleep disorders, eating disorders, etc. The PCP case conference is open to all primary care providers and is a lecture series designed to help primary care providers manage psychiatric illnesses in the primary care setting.
 Beginning in the third year of training, all family medicine medicine/psychiatry residents are required to give at least one presentation per year at each case conference.

 MAP (Medicine And Psychiatry) Advisory Group